10 Dorchester Drive

-10 Dorchester Drive is a 1935 art deco style house in Herne Hill, south London, England, designed by Kemp and Tasker, with the builders Messrs Morrell of Bromley.
-In February 2022, an emergency Building Preservation Notice was put in place, as the building was threatened with imminent demolition.
-In June the same year it was Grade II listed.
+10 Dorchester Drive is a 1935 art deco style house in Herne Hill, south London, England.
+It was designed by Kemp & Tasker and the builders were Messrs Morrell of Bromley.
+In February 2022, an emergency Building Preservation Notice was put in place, as the building was threatened with imminent demolition; in June of the same year, it was Grade II listed.